Arab Christians: Culture

 Christianity in the Middle East represents a large part of the region's diverse culture mosaic.
 The region includes the oldest Christian monuments in addition to the liturgy and hymns that have spread since the second century AD throughout the region.
-Christian Arabs have played a significant cultural, political, economic and scientific role in the Arab world.
+Translations of the Bible into Arabic are known from the early Christian churches in the Levant, Egypt, Mesopotamia, Malta, the Maghreb, and Al-Andalus.
+Christians produced hundreds of manuscripts containing portions of the Bible in Arabic.
 Christian Arabs celebrate various holy days, including the Feast of the Cross, Eid il-Burbara, Christmas, the Feast of St. George, and the Feast of the Prophet Elijah.
-In Christian traditions, Sergius and Bacchus are considered the patron saints of the Arabs.
+In Christian traditions, Sergius and Bacchus are considered the patron saints of Arabs.

 There are no major cultural differences between Christian Arabs and the general Arab environment.
 Some differences arise from religious differences, for example, customs and traditions related to marriage or burial.
 Also, in social events in which the participants are Christians, alcoholic beverages are often served (apart from those denominations that encourage teetotalism), unlike what is prevalent in most Arab societies because Islamic law forbids strong drink.
 Christian cuisine is similar to other Middle Eastern cuisines; unlike in Jewish cuisine and Islamic cuisines in the region, pork is allowed among Arab Christians, though it is not widely consumed.
 Male circumcision is near-universal among Christian Arabs, and they practice it shortly after birth as part of a rite of passage, though the practice of circumcision was dropped in the New Testament, meaning that the mainstream Churches do not oblige their followers to do so.
 In some Eastern Christian denominations, such as Coptic Christianity, male circumcision is an established practice, and require that their male members undergo circumcision shortly after birth as part of a rite of passage.